Formats

 )::Nothing

-Allow the format to perform caching once the empty sparse matrix has been filled .
-By default this does nothing.
+Allow the format to perform finalization once the empty sparse matrix has been filled (e.g. flushing metadata, patching chunk checksums).
+The default does nothing.

 Index